ntustison/CV/README.md

 **Editorships**

-   2012-present: Frontiers Review Editorial Board
+   2012-present: Frontiers Review Editorial Board.
    May 2013-present: Frontiers in Neuroinformatics: Guest Editor, [_Neuroinformatics with the Insight ToolKit_](http://www.frontiersin.org/Neuroinformatics/researchtopics/Neuroinformatics_with_the_Insi/1580).

 **Reviewer Duties**